ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Evidence transformation algorithms may be well-known, defined by a CoRIM profile ({{sec-corim-profile-types}}), or supplied dynamically.
 The handling of dynamic Evidence transformation algorithms is out of scope for this document.

+### Appraisal hermeticity

+The Appraisal Context at the and of Phase 1 constitutes all inputs to the Appraisal Procedure.
+The same Appraisal Context processed at any time MUST produce the same Attestation Results.

+The reason to lock the inputs before Attestation Appraisal is to ensure consistent ACS construction when accounting for any profile-driven semantics.

 ## Evidence Augmentation (Phase 2) {#sec-phase2}